tpepper/cncf-foundation/code-of-conduct/coc-committee-charter.md

 CNCF may appoint up to 2 alternate staff members to serve on the committee on an ongoing basis.
 Alternatively, in the event one of the primary CNCF staff representatives is unavailable or has a conflict of interest for a particular incident, CNCF may appoint an alternate staff representative just for that incident.

+CNCF staff shall support the CoC by working to foster and maintain an environment with the north star of:
+1. maximize collaboration (ie: avoid CoC incidents)
+1. minimize risk to community (ie: active safety emphasis in event of a CoC incident)
+1. maximize restoration (ie: in the event of a CoC incident)
+1. minimize risk to the foundation (ie: Legal reaction to CoC incident)

 ## Alternates

 Alternates do not participate in resolution of every incident; alternates participate only on an as needed basis to when a primary committee member is unavailable or has a conflict of interest, for the purpose of ensuring that multiple Community Members participate in resolution of every incident.